factly/parlens-api/README.md

-Parliament-Search-API
+parliament-search-apis
 ===========

-APIs for Parliament Search Portal
+The REST APIs for Parliament Search